-Information and Record Keeping
+Information and Record Keeping in Stratas

 Strata corporations and strata property managers acting on their behalf must follow the record-keeping provisions in the Strata Property Act and Regulations as well as the privacy rules contained in the BC Personal Information Protection Act (PIPA).